lifecareerstudio/ENTRADA-Shift-Playsheet/ENTRADA_Worksheet_Dec3_2024.md

 ## Step 1: Notice This

 **What are you noticing right now?**
-Write down what’s present for you in this moment.
+Write down what’s present for you in this moment tiday.
 - Thoughts
 - Feelings
 - Body sensations